-The defined market areas included in the 2020 reappraisal plan encompasses Chisum ISD, and Paris ISD.
+The defined market areas included in the 2020 reappraisal plan encompasses Chisum ISD, Prairiland ISD and Roxton ISD.
 This area encompasses the southern part of Lamar County.
-The market areas are the City of Roxton and the City of Paris.
-This area is bordered on the north by North Lamar ISD and bordered to the west by Prairiland ISD.
-The southern houndary is the Sulphur River and Delta County.
+The market areas are the City of Roxton, City of Blossom, City of Deport and the rural community of Prairiland.
+This area is bordered on the north by US Hwy 82 and South Loop 286.
+The eastern boundary is Red River County.
+The southern boundary is the Sulphur River and Delta County.
 The western border is Fannin County.
-Chisum ISD is a rural school district and contains the City of Roxton.
-The City of Paris lies within Paris ISD and it's boundary is Loop 286.
-The other rural areas surround the city of Roxton on all sides and is surrounded by farm, pasture and ranch lands.
+Chisum ISD is a rural school district and contains no incorporated cities.
+The other rural areas surrounds the cities of Roxton, Blossom, and Deport east to the Red River County line, west to the Fannin County line and south to the Sulphur River/Delta county line.
+The

+Cities of Roxton, Blossom and Deport are surrounded on all sides by farm, pasture and ranch lands.
 This area contains approximately 11,500 accounts.
-Inspections are done in the County for new improvements, permits, etc. Additionally, LCAD appraisers will also inspect approximately 1,000-1,500 real property accounts in the rest of the county due mainly to new improvements, agriculture applications and permit activity.
+Inspections are done in the County for new improvements, permits, etc. Additionally, Lamar CAD appraisers will also inspect approximately 1,000-1,500 real property accounts in the rest of the county due mainly to new improvements, agriculture applications and permit activity.